Overview of our Federal Copyright Infringement & Software Law Practice Area

 2. Your business is based in another country and you want intellectual property protection for your copyrighted works in the United States;

-3. You want to use the copyrighted or trademark assets of another person or company and need help obtaining the proper licensing rights;
+3. You want to use the copyrighted or trademark assets of another person or company and need help obtaining the proper licensing or clearance rights;

 5. You need to file or defend a copyright case (ex. willful infringement or DMCA litigation or Bittorent illegal download), or need an Etsy IP lawyer, or need IP counsel for mediation or arbitration or dealing with Kodi or firestick streaming video legal issues or CNC Mastercam or Autodesk lawsuit;